-Violations under Title IX/SaVE may be reported to the Office for Civil Rights (OCR), United States Department of Education, Washington DC 20201, and/or a criminal complaint with local law enforcement.
+Violations under Title IX/SaVE may be reported to the Office for Civil Rights (OCR), United States Department

 Dissemination of the Policy, Educational Programs, and Employee Training

 The College's policy is disseminated through the Black Hawk College academic catalog, provided to the College community online through the College website and other appropriate channels of communication.
 New and current students will be provided with educational materials to promote familiarity with policies.
 Newly hired employees and current employees responsible for reporting sexual misconduct will be provided with training.
 Furthermore, annual training will be provided to investigators and hearing officers.